Last Updated On:

 If you walk into a retail clothing store, you’re likely to be welcomed by an assistant who helps you find what you want.
 Usually, they ask your budget and preferences, and then show you clothes that you may like.

-Ralph gives you a slew of gift options based on a child’s age and interests.
+Lego’s chatbot, Ralph, doubles up as your shopping assistant.
+It gives you a slew of gift options based on a child’s age and interests.
 From castles to pirate islands, you’ll get many different options.

 After they started using their chatbot, Lego saw an increase of 6x as ROI on ad spend.
 Ralph was responsible for driving 25% of online sales during the peak season.